Frequently Asked Questions

 What technology is required by students?

-Because a mobile phone and smart watch is a communication device, camera and powerful computer, these are handed in each day to classroom teachers when students enter class in the morning and are returned at the end of each day.
+As a mobile phone and smart watch is also a communication device, camera and powerful computer, these are handed in each day to classroom teachers when students enter class in the morning and are returned at the end of each day.
+The only exception is in the case of medical requirements and is to be pre-approved by the College.

 Do you have a special education unit specialising in small group or individual support for children requiring additional support to participate in mainstream education?